kauderk/kauderk.github.io/yt-transcripts/README.md

     - By saving it, you have the success/failure ratio, the percentage bar (build in) plus the exact `video-id` shows that a video is missing it's transcript.
 In my experience 10% of videos don't have a transcript.
 - [bulk rename file extension](https://windowsloop.com/bulk-rename-file-extension/)
     - `for /R %x in (*.txt) do ren "%x" *.md` rename all .txt files to .md or vice versa
-- Referece for the `target_language` variable [ISO 639-1 two-letter language code](http://www.loc.gov/standards/iso639-2/php/code_list.php)
+- Referece for `target_language` variable [ISO 639-1 two-letter language code](http://www.loc.gov/standards/iso639-2/php/code_list.php)
 - `pafy` import dependency workaround [Cupcakus/pafy](https://github.com/mps-youtube/pafy/pull/305#:~:text=You%20could%20just%20install%20pafy%20from%20this%20pull%20request%20(until%20the%20request%20is%20accepted))
     -  ```
         pip uninstall -y pafy